Chillsoda/creating-a-virtual-machine/README.md

 <h1> Set up instructions</h1>

 1.)
 Have an active subscription to Microsoft Azure.
 Signing up will give you $200 worth of free credits to your account.
+Head to https://portal.azure.com to get started.

 ![Screen Shot 2024-03-01 at 3 34 50 AM](https://github.com/Chillsoda/creating-a-virtual-machine/assets/161760771/b8d4847b-2f10-4fe7-b6b0-e57eaf5db2a2)